by Eric Meier

 [image credit: Cedar of Lebanon vase by Steve Earis]

-Nonetheless, given the broad acceptance of the cedar label, the term can sometimes bring confusion when no qualifying adjectives (usually a color or locality) are used to describe it.
-For instance, instead of referring to a birdhouse made of Eastern red cedar (Juniperus virginiana), one might simply say that the birdhouse is made of “cedar” without specifying the type.
+Given the broad acceptance of the cedar label, the term can sometimes bring confusion when no qualifying adjectives (usually a color or locality) are used to describe it.
+For instance, instead of referring to a birdhouse made of eastern red cedar (Juniperus virginiana), one might simply say that the birdhouse is made of cedar without specifying the type.
 In these cases, it becomes helpful to learn how to tell different species of cedar apart.

 Hallmarks of cedar wood: